 How to Make Fried Grouper Cheeks:

-Step One: Prepare a Dredging Station
+STEP ONE: Prepare a Dredging Station

-It is important to create a proper dredging station for a crisp, golden fry every time.
+Create a proper dredging station for a crisp, golden fry every time.
 The standard 3-step method is to prepare a shallow dish or small bowl with seasoned flour, egg, and bread crumbs.

 - Shallow dish #1 - Pour flour and seasonings into dish #1 and give it a good stir with clean hands to evenly distribute the flavor.